Prepare for Virtual Training

 #1 You will receive an access link for all virtual training materials.

 - Check your "Messages" for the "Details" email with info for your upcoming session.
-For Group Training, this email will also have your Zoom link and your Self-Study Course link.

 - Check your "Pet Updates" (located under Pet Info).
 This will have your Zoom link, and access to session recordings, whiteboard notes, and any additional materials for your training program.
 If you have access to Self-Study links, these can also be found in your "Pet Updates" section, along with your Self-Study password.